GregoryHue/GregoryHue/README.md

 I wish to work in web/software/mobile/game developpement.
 I have an interest for data mining and machine learning althought I don't have a lot of experience in both domain yet.

-I'm looking for a company environment in which teaching, learning and growing are important values.
+I'm looking for full stack developer position inside of a company in which teaching, learning and growing are important values.

 ## Technologies